 A disease resistant, compact variety, perfect for patio containers or small gardens; producing small, round red cherry tomatoes all season long; well balanced flavor, great for salads, roasting, snacking; staking or caging is recommended

-Husky Red Cherry Tomato is an annual vegetable plant that is commonly grown for its edible qualities.
+Husky Red Cherry Tomato is an annual vegetable plant that is typically grown for its edible qualities.
 It produces small red round tomatoes (which are technically 'berries') with red flesh which are usually ready for picking from mid summer to early fall.
 This is an indeterminate variety, which means it produces fruit throughout the growing season.
 The tomatoes have a pleasant taste and a juicy texture.